 William M. Wolfson

-Chief Operating and Compliance Officer/General Counsel
+Chief Administrative and Compliance Officer/General Counsel

 William M. Wolfson joined the Detroit Water and Sewerage Department as the utility’s first General Counsel in June 2012 and added the position of Chief Operating and Compliance Officer in August 2013.